tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 <hr><hr>

 ## I. <a id="section1">Overview
-PHP is a blah blah blah
+PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.

-- We will be taking a look at both PHP 5 and PHP 7 in this class.
+What distinguishes PHP from client-side technologies like JavaScript is that the code is executed on the server, generating HTML which is then sent to the client.
+The client receives the results of running that script, but will not see the underlying code.

-- There is not an official "PHP 6": https://www.phproundtable.com/episode/what-happened-to-php-6
+We will be taking a look at both PHP 5 and PHP 7 in this class, as there is not an official "PHP 6": https://www.phproundtable.com/episode/what-happened-to-php-6

 ## II. <a id="section2">How PHP works